Jason Brodeur: Florida Senate

 When the incumbent, Senator David Simmons, was term-limited in 2020, Brodeur ran in the Republican Primary to succeed him from Senate District 9.
 Brodeur ran unopposed and was selected as the Republican nominee.

 In his bid for the Senate, Brodeur was endorsed by key state leaders and organizations such as Governor Ron DeSantis, Attorney General Ashley Moody, and the Florida Chamber of Commerce.

-In the general election, Brodeur faced Democrat Patricia Sigman.
-Brodeur won the election with 50% of the vote compared to Sigman’s 48%.
-The contentious election also featured a ghost progressive candidate, Jestine Iannotti.
-Brodeur's Chamber of Commerce colleague Ben Paris was sentenced to a year of probation and $42,000 restitution for his role in the vote-siphoning scheme.
+In the general election, Brodeur faced Democrat Patricia Sigman and independent candidate Jestine Iannotti.
+Brodeur won the election with 50.3% of the vote, compared to Sigman’s 47.6% and Iannotti's 2.1%.
+The election drew controversy due to Iannotti, a "ghost candidate" with no formal campaign, allegedly participating with Republican support in order to split the Democratic vote.
+Seminole County Republican Party chairman Ben Paris, who had worked for Brodeur at the Seminole County Chamber of Commerce, was convicted in 2021 for involvement in an illegal donation to Iannotti's campaign.

 In the 2021 legislative session, Brodeur introduced and co-introduced 41 total bills.
 Brodeur co-introduced SB 80, which established detailed case sheets for children in foster care.
 This bill was passed unanimously in both the House and the Senate.
 Brodeur also co-introduced SB 88 that provided farmers with protection from frivolous lawsuits.
 During the 2021 Session, Brodeur co-introduced SB 896, which limited the ability of local governments to approve solar projects, and reclassified pulling methane gas from a landfill as renewable.
 While Brodeur co-introduced the bill, the Tampa Bay Times reported that the state's energy and utilities industry was the primary force behind the bill.
 SB 896 passed both houses, and was signed into law.

 Brodeur introduced SB 976 to expand the Florida Wildlife Corridor, which unanimously passed both chambers and was signed into law.
 This legislation seeks to preserve over 17 million acres of natural land and create a non-motorized trail connecting Naples to Orlando.

 In 2023, Jason introduced SB 1550, known as the Prescription Drug Reform Act, which has been called “perhaps the most comprehensive PBM reform bill ever introduced.”
 It received unanimous support and was signed into law by Governor DeSantis.
 The bill seeks to lower prescription drug costs by regulating pharmacy benefit managers and requiring more transparency in pricing.

 Brodeur introduced SB 280 to increase criminal penalties for and help prosecute Fentanyl dealers.
 This bill passed both chambers and was signed into law by the Governor.

 In March 2023, Brodeur introduced a bill requiring bloggers who write about Florida government officials for pay to register with the Florida Office of Legislative Services or the Commission on Ethics.